mattnappo/tfs/notes.md

 # Some random notes

-# Currently:
-1. Allow for multiple FSs
+# Cool features to add

+## Multiple FSs
  - Server will create a folder on disk called fsdb/
  - It will contain all filesystems on it
  - Will use the FSID in the req to lookup the right fs
  - Will need to write data structure (table?) to hold multiple filesystems

-2. Unified type for requests AND responses
+## Authentication
+ - Hash password on client side, send to server
+ - Server accepts or doesn't accept hash, responds with token
+ - Server stores tokens in some in-memory database
+ - Client must then send the token in every request

+## Other features
+ * CLI
+ * Logging?
+ * Algorithmic file offset calculation
+ * Add blocks to vdisk

 # Non-networking todo:
  * Add functionality for deleting files
  * Write a better `new_file` method to read a file from disk better

-# Other features:
- * Algorithmic file offset calculation
- * Encryption
- * Add blocks to vdisk

-# Network features
+# Network features todo
-The server will host multiple filesystems.
-The client can request:
+The client can request to:
- * To get a file: __IN PROGRESS CURRENTLY__
- * ~~To get an entire fs~~
+ * ~~get an entire fs~~
+ * ~~get a file~~
- * To put a file
+ * put a file
- * To make a new fs
+ * make a new fs
- * To get all fs ids
+ * get all fs ids

-Last thing I was doing: write line 123 of server.c
+# Random notes
+I just realized that for putting an fs, instead of manually serializing the file, I could have just used protobuf.
+That would be way easier.